gardener/gardener/docs/usage/projects.md

 It's also possible to adopt existing namespaces by labeling them `gardener.cloud/role=project` and `project.gardener.cloud/name=dev` beforehand (otherwise, they cannot be adopted).

 When deleting a Project resource, the corresponding namespace is also deleted.
-To keep a namespace after project deletion, an administrator/operator (not Project members!) can label the project-namespace with `namespace.gardener.cloud/keep-after-project-deletion`.
+To keep a namespace after project deletion, an administrator/operator (not Project members!) can annotate the project-namespace with `namespace.gardener.cloud/keep-after-project-deletion`.

 The `spec.description` and `.spec.purpose` fields can be used to describe to fellow team members and Gardener operators what this project is used for.